willy-r/fastapi-payment-microservices/backend/README.md

 ## Inventory service

 - Store products
-- Store quantities of those products
+- Store quantities of these products